tangentlabs/django-fancypages/README.rst

         )
         INSTALLED_APPS = YOUR_OTHER_APPS + get_required_apps() + get_fancypages_apps()

-    3. Add the editor middleware that provides the editting panel to every fancypage or page that contains an FP container::
+    3. Add the editor middleware that provides the editing panel to every fancypage or page that contains an FP container::

         MIDDLEWARE_CLASSES = (